NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations

 Compared with methods using the implicit representation without path planning (\textbf{Offline FT}, \textbf{Online FT}, \textbf{Online RS}), our method demonstrates significant improvements in the image quality and geometry accuracy.
-Methods without the planned views 1) have many holes in the objects as these regions are unseen in the images and 2) inferior image details on the surface of objects as these regions have a little overlap of different views, making inferring the 3D geometry hard (check red box in Fig. 3 for visual comparison).
+Methods without the planned views 1) are even unable to converge to a reasonable result in the large scene (NeRF will fail due to overfitting without carefully planned input viewpoint coverage), 2) have many holes in the objects as these regions are unseen in the images and 3) inferior image details on the surface of objects as these regions have a little overlap of different views, making inferring the 3D geometry hard (check red box in ~\figref{compare_view} for visual comparison).
 In addition, these variants tend to have ghost effects in the empty space.
 This is largely because the viewpoints are designed to make the camera look at the objects and the empty space is not considered.
 Notice that placing viewpoints covering the whole space without the aid of visualization tools as feedback is non-trivial for humans.